equinor/dm-docs/docs/docs/guides/development/architecture/architecture-decision-records/ADR-0001 - Support binary data.md

 #### From disk (using DM CLI)

 Any binary files on disk will need to be serialized before uploaded to the DMSS.
+Any file not ending with `.json` are treated as binary files.

 ```mermaid
 flowchart